There it is again. The highlight clipping warning on your histogram is blinking.

 By cutting out the glare, a polarizing filter gives you truer colors and also increases contrast, to make your subject ‘pop! in your frame.

-In particular, polarizing filters really help create darker and more dramatic skies when you’re shooting landscapes, and at the same time, controls your highlights so you don't blow out all the detail.
+In particular, polarizing filters help create darker and more dramatic skies when you’re shooting landscapes, and at the same time, and helps controls your highlights so you don't blow out all the detail.

 They work best when you’re turned 90 degrees from the sun.
 Polarizers won’t help at all if you’re shooting right into the sun because the light is just too overpowering.